List of songs written by Glenn Miller: "Moonlight Serenade"

 It was released as a B-side to "Sunrise Serenade", written by Frankie Carle.

-The record reached number three on the Billboard magazine chart and was the number five record of 1939 in the year-end chart.
+The record reached number three on the Billboard magazine chart and was the number five record of 1939 in the year-end chart in Billboard's later analysis, the record not originally charting because Billboard did not have a nation chart in 1939.
 The 1939 RCA recording was issued as a V-Disc in November 1943 by the U.S. War Department.
 The recording reached number twelve in the UK in March 1954, staying on the chart for one week.
 In a medley with "Little Brown Jug" and "In the Mood", "Moonlight Serenade" reached number thirteen on the UK charts in January 1976, where it stayed for eight weeks.